underscoreio/essential-scala/src/pages/implicits/instances.md

 - create implementations of that trait, called type class instances; and
 - typically we mark the type class instances as implicit values.

-Marking values as implicit tells the compiler it can supply them to a parameter to a method call if none is explicitly given.
+Marking values as implicit tells the compiler it can supply them as a parameter to a method call if none is explicitly given.
 For the compiler to supply a value:

-1. the parameter must be marked implicit;
+1. the parameter must be marked implicit in the method declaration;
-2. there must be an implicit value available of the same type of the parameter; and
+2. there must be an implicit value available of the same type as the parameter; and
 3. there must be only one such implicit value available.

 ## Exercises